balancer/balancer-sdk/balancer-js/README.md

 [Example](./examples/queryBatchSwap.ts)

-### queryBatchSwapTokensIn
+### queryBatchSwapWithSor

-Uses SOR to create and query a batchSwap for multiple tokens in > single tokenOut.
-For example can be used to join staBal3 with DAI/USDC/USDT.
+Uses SOR to create and query a batchSwap for multiple tokens in > multiple tokensOut.

 @param queryWithSor - Swap information used for querying using SOR.
 @param queryWithSor.tokensIn - Array of addresses of assets in.
 @param queryWithSor.tokensOut - Array of addresses of assets out.
 @param queryWithSor.swapType - Type of Swap, ExactIn/Out.
 @param queryWithSor.amounts - Array of amounts used in swap.
-@param queryWithSor.fetchPools - If true SOR will fetch updated pool info from Subgraph.
+@param queryWithSor.fetchPools - Set whether SOR will fetch updated pool info.
 @returns Returns amount of tokens swaps along with swap and asset info that can be submitted to a batchSwap call.
 ```js
 swaps.queryBatchSwapWithSor(queryWithSor: {